Saint Vincent Beer: Early years

 Boniface Wimmer emigrated to the United States from modern-day Germany where monks brewed beer in abbeys.
 In 1848, he and a group of novices settled in Unity Township, Pennsylvania, near Latrobe, and established Saint Vincent Archabbey.
-The following year, he gained ownership of a tavern and brewery in Indiana, Pennsylvania, but Michael O'Connor, the Bishop of Pittsburgh and a temperance supporter, objected to monastic ownership.
+The next year, one of Wimmer's nephews was entrusted to deliver a gift of "several hundred dollars" to the archabby from the Luidwig Missionsverein.
+The gift was embezzled by the nephew and, to pay off the debit, Wimmer purchased a tavern and brewery in Indiana, Pennsylvania for the nephew to, unsuccessfully, run.
+Michael O'Connor, the Bishop of Pittsburgh and a temperance supporter, objected to monastic ownership of both establishments.
 Wimmer agreed to close the tavern but sought to retain the brewery.
 This upset O'Connor and he refused to grant the community that Wimmer founded status as a priory.
 Wimmer appealed O'Connor's refusal to Pope Pius IX during a trip to Rome, but was denied.
-Through pressure from Cardinal Giacomo Filippo Fransoni and King Ludwig I of Bavaria, the monks gained permission from Pius IX in 1852 to brew beer "providing that every disorder is avoided".
+In January 1852, Wimmer sold the brewery.
+Through pressure from Cardinal Giacomo Filippo Fransoni and King Ludwig I of Bavaria, the monks gained permission from Pius IX, a month later, to brew beer "providing that every disorder is avoided".
 Included was permission to sell the beverage wholesale.

 In 1856, the first Saint Vincent Beer was manufactured when the archabbey established a brewery in a small log building next to the archabbey's gristmill.
 To avoid further confrontation with O'Connor, Saint Vincent Beer was not made available for widespread sale until he resigned in 1860.
 Once established, the drink sold well and could be found as far away from the monastery as Baltimore and New York City by 1868.
 To meet demand, a new two-story brick brewery building was constructed next to the old one.
 This began the golden age of Saint Vincent Beer, which lasted through 1888.